J2Ski Australia J2Ski logo

 Tue

-Light snow first, fog then cloudy, light snow later.
+Light snow at altitude, cloudy, light snow showers at altitude later.

 Temperature at BaseTemp at Base